stlab/better-code/better-code/src/chapter-4-algorithms.md

 There is an algorithm known as half-stable partition which can be used to remove the elements in linear time.
-The trick is to walk two indices forward so the first index finds the next element to remove, and the second one points to subsequent element to keep.
-Then we swap the elements and proceed end.
-Then we can remove all the elements at the end.
+The trick is to walk two indices forward so the first index finds the next element to remove (`writeIndex`), and the second one points to subsequent element to keep (`readIndex`).
+Then we swap the elements and proceed to the end.
+Then we can remove all the elements at the elements from `writeIndex` to the end.

 ```swift
 /// Remove all selected shapes.